dashbird/site/content/blog/how-to-reduce-costs-on-aws-lambda.md

 AWS offers spending alerts and expenditure information, but not on the granular level of a Lambda function, for example.

 With services like [Dashbird](https://dashbird.io), you can set custom policies for one or more functions with very granular details.
-In the example below, it will send an email and slack message whenever the selected functions cost more than $10 over the past hour.
+In the example below, it will send an email and Slack message whenever the selected functions cost more than $10 over the past hour.

 ![lambda alert cost](/images/blog/2020-05-vacation-buffer/lambda-alert-cost.png "lambda alert cost")